parallelchain-io/pchain-client-cli/README.md

 ```

 ### Import exsiting keypair
-If you already get keys from Parallelchain explorer, you can import your account keypair with this command.
+If you already get keys from ParallelChain explorer, you can import your account keypair with this command.
 Random name will be set if you do not provide a name.
 ```sh
 pchain_client keys import --private <PRIVATE_KEY> --public <PUBLIC_KEY> --name <NAME>